This is a follow-up post of I Dropped Out of Uni, published on THHP on the 30th of November 2016.

 I hope that this doesn’t sound like another lame and repetitive pep talk.
 Think of it from another perspective, afar from the very self-centered tale of my boring life.
 You can lead the way however you wish.
 You can take your whole life to another level.
 You can take control of your fears and start living your dreams.
 There are so many things you can do today, at the very same time you find yourself reading this.
 Take it easy but have faith.
 You can take control of an unfortunate freshman year.
 You have the power to make that unplanned gap year the very best of your young life.

-When I wrote to Damon and Jo, these two wonderfully encouraging travel Youtubers, a few months back, I received an answer with the following sentence from Jo and as I recall it now, I realize what huge of smile I’m flashing, although they didn’t truly echoed something powerful at the time:
+When I wrote to Damon and Jo, these two wonderfully encouraging travel Youtubers, a few months back, I received an answer with the following sentence from Jo and as I recall it now, I realize what huge of a smile I’m flashing, although they didn’t truly echoed something powerful at the time:

 « Love the fact you’re taking a gap year, you’ll come back a changed woman! »